wds4/tribal-tapestry/essays/bookJustification/introduction/auxiliaryHypothesis.md

 ## Summary

+We observe that in most people: the default cognitive mode equates roughly to the scientific method and a belief in objective reality.

 The first rule of the social cognitive mode: _thou shalt be unaware of the existence of one's own social cognitive mode._

+The existence of the ideas of this book is nothing less than an act of rebellion against this first rule.
+Any mention of the DCM hypothesis will therefore engage the social cognitive mode, which will compel the reader to object / resist / shake fist at / oppose the DCM hypothesis.
+It won't be enough to _disagree_ with the hypothesis.
+One must be unable to state it.
+One must erase the existence of the hypothesis from one's brain.

 Our suggestions:
 1. Disobey the above first rule.